grafana/grafana-plugin-sdk-go/experimental/e2e/README.md

 The goal of the proxy is to provide a way to record and replay HTTP interactions between a data source backend and the target API.
 The use of recorded fixtures makes testing infrastructure simpler, and the stability of response data makes it easier to achieve deterministic tests.

-The default storage for recorded interactions are [HAR](https://en.wikipedia.org/wiki/HAR_(file_format)) files.
-Using the HAR format allows recorded interactions to be easily reviewed in tools like Postman or in browser dev tools.
-It's also possible to use browser generated HARs as the source of the fixture data.
-In this scenario the proxy would only be used for playback.

 - [Quick Setup](#quick-setup)
 - [CA Certificate Setup](#ca-certificate-setup)
 	- [Debian & Ubuntu](#debian--ubuntu)